by Emily Rees

-Wikipedia is a global resource, used by billions of users, but of the English language pages, only 16.8% of the biography pages are about women.
-For example, until last month, Lady Katharine Parsons – who co-founded and served as president for the Women’s Engineering Society (WES), advocated for women’s rights and their role in engineering, helped manage the engineering firm set up by her husband, engineer Charles Parsons – did not have her own Wikipedia page, only a stub on her daughter’s, Rachel Parsons.
+Wikipedia is a global resource used by billions of users, but of the English language pages only 16.8% of the biography pages are about women.
+For example, until last month Katharine Parsons – who co-founded and served as president for the Women’s Engineering Society (WES), advocated for women’s rights and their role in engineering, and helped manage the engineering firm set up by her husband, engineer Charles Parsons – did not have her own Wikipedia page, only a stub on her daughter’s, Rachel Parsons.

 On the 21 September 2019, the WES centenary project, Electrifying Women and Heritage Open Days came together to run such an event – the Electrifying Women Wikithon at the LSE Women’s Library in London.
 This was a follow-on from an earlier Wikithon run by WES at the library in March.

 On what turned out to be a beautiful, late September Saturday, nearly 20 members of the public volunteered their time to come along to the event to learn how to edit Wikipedia and ‘make the internet less sexist’ (as the badges received at the end put it).
 The session was led by Wellcome Trust Wikimedian Dr Alice White, whose expertise and enthusiasm fuelled the day.

 It was surprising how easy the process of editing is, operating much like basic word processing software that we are all mostly familiar using.
 More challenging is finding adequate references to support any claims being made on the page, for which extra research can sometimes be required.
 Sources held by the LSE Women’s Library proved useful for this.
 Citations are the cornerstone of Wikipedia; the more citations, the more reliable the information on the pages becomes.
 A Wikipedia page is only as good as its editors and their sources.